Simulation-Based Discharge Program

 Our Care Team

 Members of the Simulation-Based Discharge Program are specially trained to help you manage pediatric medical devices.
-Committed to providing families with the best possible care for their child’s tracheostomy and gastrostomy tube needs, our team is here to ensure understanding and confidence, so you return home empowered to care for your little one.
+Committed to providing families with the best possible care for their child’s tracheostomy and gastrostomy tube needs, our team is here to give you understanding and confidence.
+This way, you can return home with the knowledge and skills to care for your little one.
 Members of the team include:

 • MacKenzi Preston, M.D., MHPE, director of the Simulation-Based Discharge Program